Warriors-Coding-Team/OER-Cafe/README.md

 # OER-Cafe
-This is the list of the programming books and lessons that we recommend.
-The books can effectively be accessed by a smartphone or any device.
+This is the list of programming books and lessons taught in English.
+These Open Education Resources (OERs) can effectively be accessed by any smartphone or a device that can browse the internet.

 ***Note***: This list is currently under maintentance.
 We will update it by adding more books as days go by.